beugo/schedulo/README.md

 ## Design and Use

-This tool helps new UWA Computer Science students plan their course schedules by generating a personalized unit plan based on their major.
-It simplifies handbook requirements and prerequisites through a clear, guided interface.
-(TODO: figure out whether we are prioritising the three-year unit plan or the weekly class scheduler)
+This tool helps new UWA Computer Science students plan their degree over three years by generating a personalized unit plan based on their major.
+It simplifies handbook requirements, prerequisites, and credit tracking through a clear, guided interface that maps out each semester from start to finish.

 ### Tech Stack
 - Frontend: HTML, CSS, JavaScript, Tailwind